codeaudit/SayKitSDK/Tour/01-overview.md

 The `SAYConversationManager` is the keystone of the SayKit framework.
 Much like `UIWindow`, it acts as the logical root of the user interface, administering and coordinating both the "input" and "output" sides of the audio UI.

-On the "input" side, the *manager* is responsible for initiating Voice Requests, which ask the user to verbally respond to a prompt.
-In addition, the Manager connects to a registry of Command Recognizers, which are capable of understanding and acting on verbal commands given by the user.
+On the "input" side, the *manager* is responsible for initiating question-and-answer prompts, and interpreting commands spoken by the user.

-As for the "output" side, the *manager* coordinates a set of Audio Sources, receiving audible events from them and scheduling them to be played on their assigned Audio Track.
+As for the "output" side, the *manager* received audible events from various sources and schedules them to be played on their assigned audio tracks.

 Each SayKit app has a default `systemManager` ready and waiting, accessibile as a class-level property on `SAYConversationManager`.

 But enough about the foundation.
-Let's go over all these component systems in a bit more detail to really show what SayKit is all about.
+Let's go over all these interface components in a bit more detail to really highlight what SayKit is all about.

 ## Voice Requests